 It is the Unit's responsibility to compile a full response.
 This means that it must obtain responses to those recommendations relating to other areas of RCSI, to which actions arising from the report were addressed.
-For instance, if the Report recommended that a lecture theatre needed to be refurbished, it is the Unit's responsibility to find out from the Senior Management Team and/or Head Estate and Support Services what action has, or will/will not be taken, in response to this recommendation.
+For instance, if the Report recommended that office space needs to be increased, it is the Unit's responsibility to find out from the Senior Management Team and/or Head Estate and Support Services what action has, or will/will not be taken, in response to this recommendation.
 A realistic assessment of available resources (both at Unit and institutional level) should be borne in mind when formulating plans.

 It is important that all recommendations in the PRG Report be addressed.
 Some recommendations for improvement may appear in the text of the PRG Report narrative.
 Please ensure these are included for consideration.
-Some recommendations may not be explicitly stated but are implied as consequences of a concern, for example, "the Unit has no mechanism to feedback action taken, in response to issues raised by students".
-These too, should be included in the Quality Improvement Plan.
+Some recommendations may not be explicitly stated but are implied as consequences of a concern and these too, should be included in the Quality Improvement Plan.